microsoft/pai/docs/tools/how-to-setup-report-script.md

 * exit code: the exit code of the job, if the job is still in running, it will be value `N/A`
 * cpu allocated: how many vcore allocated to the job, this include the vcore allocated to app master
 * memory allocated: how much memory(GB) allocated to the job, this include the memory allocated to app master
-* max memory usage: maximum memory(GB) usage of this job
+* max memory usage: maximum memory(GB) usage of this job, it will have value of `N/A` if Pai did not have record of memory usage, maybe due to running time of job is too short or system error
 * gpu allocated: how many gpu card allocated to the job

-### gpu.csv
+### gpu

-This file is about all gpu util info in cluster.
+This report is about all gpu util info in cluster.

-The file have following columns:
+The report have following columns:

 * host_ip: where this gpu installed
 * gpu_id: gpu minor number in the node
-* avg: avg utils during the time frame
+* avg: avg utils during the report time frame

 ## Prerequisite